MaxSvargal/cascade/dspec/cfv_consumer_directives.dspec.md

     default_language: "TypeScriptReact"

     implementation_pattern: {
-        event_handling: "Implement onNodeDoubleClick handler in the main CascadeFlowVisualizer component that checks if the double-clicked node is of type 'subFlowInvoker'.",
+        event_handling: "Implement onNodeDoubleClick handler in the main CascadeFlowVisualizer component that checks if the double-clicked node is of type 'subFlowInvokerNode'.",
         navigation_logic: "Extract the `invokedFlowFqn` from the node's data and attempt to load the target flow module.
 If the module is not loaded, use the `requestModule` callback to load it.",
         fallback_behavior: "If the target flow cannot be loaded, provide user feedback (e.g., toast notification) indicating the flow is not available.",
-        visual_indication: "SubFlowInvoker nodes should have visual indicators (e.g., navigation arrow, cursor pointer, tooltip) to indicate they are navigable."
+        visual_indication: "SubFlowInvoker nodes should have visual indicators (e.g., navigation arrow, cursor pointer, tooltip) to indicate they are navigable.",
+        flow_fqn_resolution: "The `invokedFlowFqn` should be populated from the correct source during graph generation: for named components, use the component definition's `config.flowName`; for direct references, use the step's `config.flowName`.
+If `config.flowName` contains a simple flow name (e.g., 'MyFlow'), it should be resolved to a full FQN by combining with the current module's namespace (e.g., 'com.casino.core.MyFlow').",
+        named_component_handling: "CRITICAL: For named SubFlowInvoker components (e.g., 'invokeEvaluateUserTierFlow'), the flowName must be extracted from the component definition's config, not the step's config.
+The step references the named component by name, but the actual flowName is stored in the named component definition."
     }

     integration_requirements: {
         node_data_access: "Access `data.invokedFlowFqn` from SubFlowInvokerNodeData to determine the target flow.",
         module_loading: "Use the existing `requestModule` prop callback to load the target flow module if not already loaded.",
-        view_switching: "Update the current view to display the target flow after successful loading."
+        view_switching: "Update the current view to display the target flow after successful loading.",
+        config_field_mapping: "The GraphBuilderService should populate `invokedFlowFqn` from the correct source: for named components (e.g., 'invokeEvaluateUserTierFlow'), extract `flowName` from the component definition's config; for direct StdLib:SubFlowInvoker references, extract `flowName` from the step's config.
+The `flowName` field is the correct field name according to the StdLib:SubFlowInvoker component schema.",
+        component_resolution: "Use moduleRegistry.resolveComponentTypeInfo() to determine if a step references a named component or direct component type.
+Check componentInfo.isNamedComponent and componentInfo.componentDefinition to access the correct config source."
+    }

+    error_handling: {
+        missing_flow_name: "If `step.config.flowName` is undefined or empty, set `invokedFlowFqn` to 'unknown' and log a warning.",
+        invalid_flow_fqn: "If the resolved flow FQN is invalid or the target flow doesn't exist, provide clear user feedback.",
+        module_load_failure: "If `requestModule` fails to load the target module, display an error message and optionally retry."
+    }

+    user_experience: {
+        loading_states: "Show loading indicators while modules are being loaded.",
+        navigation_feedback: "Provide visual feedback when navigation is successful (e.g., highlight the newly loaded flow).",
+        accessibility: "Ensure double-click navigation is accessible via keyboard (e.g., Enter key on focused node)."
     }
 }